wolfgangasdf/iqp-book/3d-angular-momentum.md

 L_z f_{\ell}^m=-i \hbar \frac{\partial}{\partial \phi} f_{\ell}^m=\hbar m f_{\ell}^m
 $$(3d-am-8)

-You might see that we have already seen these differential equations, and we know that the eigenfunctions are the spherical harmonics $Y_l^m$!
+You might see that we have already seen these differential equations, and we know that the eigenfunctions are the spherical harmonics $Y_\ell^m$!

 This is amazing - without assuming anything about the system, the spherical harmonics are found to be the eigenfunctions of the quantum angular momentum operators, now it is probably clear that the quantum numbers $\ell$ and $m$ indeed must properly describe the angular momentum of the electron.